cappy-pugliese/cappy-pugliese-website/centrarium-master-clone/pages/about.md

 Currently, I am working in the [Dagilis lab](https://dagilislab.github.io/DagilisLab) focusing on the pathogenic fungus responsible for White-Nose Bat Syndrome (_Pseudogymnoascus destructans_).
 More specifically, I am working on retesting the genome diversity of _P. destructans_, repeating the work of [Forsynthe et al. 2021](https://doi.org/10.3390/jof7030182).

+maybe move some of this stuff into the projects section, and talk more about myself?? like hobbies and interests and stuff?? mention what im wanting to do after grad school??